torabzadeh/sdaza/_posts/2020-11-03-anylogic-database.md

 published: true
 ---

-When running a parameter variation experiment, that is, simulating over several iterations and replicates using parallelization, we usually need to collect a huge amount of data and have them in a format that we process using Python or R.
+When running a parameter variation experiment, that is, simulating over several iterations and replicates using parallelization, we usually need to collect a huge amount of data and have them in a format that then we can process using Python or R.

-The best way to do this in Anylogic is by using a database and then export, read, or connect to the database to process simulation results.
-We can do that using Anylogic.
+The best way to do this in Anylogic would be using a database and then export, read, or connect to the database to process simulation results (although, see the section **update** below).
+We can do that easily in Anylogic.
 Every time an experiment finishes, we can export the data (from a database) to an Excel file manually.

 The issue with Excel files is, on the one hand, they are Excel files, and on the other, they are not suitable for big data (more than 1 million rows).
 We can create a function to save all the simulation tables into an Excel file as our experiment finishes.
-However, we will still have the limit-of-rows limitation (check the Anylogic file linked below for a function to export Excel files).
+However, we will still have the limit-of-rows limitation (check the Anylogic file linked below for a function to create Excel files from a database).

 Here I follow a different approach by exporting an Anylogic database table to a CSV file within Java.
 The general setup using Anylogic PLE 8.6 would be: